 The Ramsey Homes and Public Housing

 Several low-income housing projects were built in Alexandria between 1941 and 1968.
 Most of the properties were first built as military housing.
 Many of them have now been replaced with scattered-site housing and mixed income communities.
 The Ramsey Homes, built in 1941 for African American defense workers, were demolished in 2018 to make way for a new community of low-income and market-rate units.
-The Board of Commissioners of the Alexandria and Redevelopment Housing Authority (ARHA) are redeveloping the Ramsey Homes at a density high enough to sustain a critical mass of low-income residents in order to maintain the strong social and support networks that are essential in low-income communities.
+The Board of Commissioners of the Alexandria and Redevelopment Housing Authority (ARHA) have redeveloped the Ramsey Homes at a density high enough to sustain a critical mass of low-income residents in order to maintain the strong social and support networks that are essential in low-income communities.
+The Lineage apartment building now sits on the site of the former Ramsey Homes.
 Demolition of the Ramsey Homes required Section 106 mitigation as required by Federal historic preservation laws, including historical and architectural documentation, genealogical research and oral histories, interpretive signage and community engagement.

 The Alexandria Black History Museum